-Forget the Resolutions: Life Coach Leah Wiseman Fink Shares Year-Round Tips
+Forget the Resolutions: An Expert Shares Year-Round Tips

 Forget the Resolutions: Lifecoach Leah Wiseman Fink Shares Year-Round Tips

-Forget the Resolutions: Life Coach Leah Wiseman Fink Shares Year-Round Tips
+Forget the Resolutions: An Expert Shares Year-Round Tips

 How many times have you created a resolution and ooff you either forgot you made one or worse, you dont keep it, and you feel bad about it?

-Leah Wiseman Fink, a Life Coach who works with corporate leaders to new moms, believes that resolutions are overrated.
-Leah shares, “I understand why people get hung up on January 1st, but what does it mean anyway?
-Leah adds, “Whether it is January or June, why not think about where you want to be right now?
-You’ll get there anyway!”
+Leah Wiseman Fink, founder of The Spark Society, a community for women in NYC, and a life coach who works with everyone from corporate leaders to new moms, believes resolutions are overrated.
+“I understand why people get hung up on January 1st, but what does it mean anyway?” she says.
+“Whether it’s January or June, why not think about where you want to be right now?
+You’ll get there either way.”

-We chatted with Leah about ways to change your life, regardless of the time of the year.
+We chatted with Leah, who isn’t really a fan of resolutions but believes there are other ways to change your life, regardless of the time of year.
 This month, don’t worry if you do not have a laundry list of changes or goals you want to accomplish.
 Instead, focus on what is possible at any time of the year.

-There is always this pressure to make sweeping changes in the New Year, what are small ways a person can start to feel good about where they are in life?
+There is always this pressure to make sweeping changes in the New Year.
+What does it mean to go “no resolutions,” and what are small ways a person can start to feel good about where they are in life?

 Another thing I am a big fan of is the list of appreciation.
 I often have my clients write down a list of 10 things they are grateful for daily.
 It makes a big difference in the mindset of knowing what you already have, and being settled and appreciative of what you have will naturally catapult you to the next level.